 in: amplenote/help-pages, auto-archived.

-The significance of the Default Shortcut is that when you switch between modes in Amplenote, the Default Shortcut is the first tag selected.
-This makes it a very high leverage target if you're trying to compel yourself to focus on a particular area of your life.
-Set it as the Default Shortcut for Tasks or Jots and you will be reminded of the recent tasks and notes (respectively) that have been created surrounding that topic.
+Tag Shortcuts and the Default Shortcut are a high leverage target if you're trying to nudge yourself to focus on a particular area of your life.
+When you set a tag as the Default Shortcut, you will be reminded of the recent tasks and notes (respectively) that have been created surrounding that topic.

 As described in the Double Bracket Note Link Syntax help article, you can specify a tag hierarchy when you're creating a new note by prefacing the note title with its hierarchy.
 For example